 Outpatient programs allow individuals to receive care while continuing to live at home or in a sober living environment.
 These programs vary in intensity, from standard outpatient treatment (a few hours per week) to intensive outpatient programs (IOPs) and partial hospitalization programs (PHPs) that may involve daily sessions.

-Outpatient addiction treatment is best suited for people who are medically stable, have a supportive home environment, and are highly motivated to maintain sobriety.
-Services typically include individual counseling, group therapy, relapse prevention, MAT, and regular drug testing.
+Outpatient addiction treatment is ideal for individuals who are medically stable and have a strong support system at home.
+Services usually include individual counseling, group therapy, relapse prevention education, MAT, and routine drug testing.

 These addiction treatment programs offer flexibility and are often used as step-down care after residential rehab or as a starting point for individuals with mild to moderate heroin addiction.